-Possibly the best known coaster in South Korea for the average enthusiast is a ride called Atlantis Adventure.
+The best known coaster in South Korea for the average enthusiast is a ride called Atlantis Adventure.
 It is notable as the first and to date only installation of an Intamin Aqua Trax ride, which as its name suggests is a coaster that partially runs on water.
-While it might be reasonable in general to assume that a ride of this nature would not have a problem with precipitation, this installation is a known exception.
+While it might be reasonable in general to assume that a ride of this nature would not have a problem with precipitation, this installation is an exception.
 As such, weather.com's grim prediction of a one hundred percent chance of rain was not the ideal start to the morning.
 Sure enough, we arrived at the park to be greeted by a sign advising that all outdoor attractions would not be operating today.
-Robb immediately arranged for the group to meet up a little earlier than planned so we could hit the road if everyone had had their fill of the place.
-As it turned out there was so much to do that we ended up staying for the full time window anyway.
+Our tour leader immediately arranged for the group to meet up a little earlier than planned so we could hit the road if everyone had had their fill of the place, but as it turned out there was so much to do that we ended up staying for the full time window regardless.

-The doors opened promptly at nine thirty, with the entire mob making a thoroughly dignified walk over to the only expected credit of the day.
-The French Revolution (#1068) train gave rise to the first bit of unintentional humour of the trip, a sign advising people to prevent from being injured, please take off your earrings while running.
+The main doors opened promptly at nine thirty, and the entire mob made a dignified walk over to the only expected credit of the day.
+The French Revolution (#1070) train gave rise to the first bit of unintentional humour of the trip, a sign advising people to prevent from being injured, please take off your earrings while running.
 This advice, or at least the advice the writers intended, is generally pertinent for any eighties-vintage Vekoma product.
 This model was no exception, with four nasty jolts evenly spaced throughout the course.
 On the whole though the ride was probably a seven out of ten, with bonus points going for the not inconsiderable length and the interaction with other rides and theming.

 We strolled past a variety of major outdoor rides, all of which were closed due to the rain, which at this stage was bordering on the torrential.
 Anything that was completely enclosed was safe, though, and one such attraction was the Ghost House.
 This turned out to be not a walkthrough like we thought but instead a 3D cinema attraction.
 I'm sure I've seen this particular movie before but I can't place where; a decrepit house full of randomly moving objects is shown from the perspective of a cat.
 There isn't a story there but there doesn't need to be; rather, it is an excuse for three dimensional effects which are convincing enough to make the average guest reach out into the space in front of them.